 The Ultimate Guide to Travel Nurse Agency Housing

-First, this article assumes you already know how to evaluate the choice between company housing and the housing reimbursement.
+First, this article assumes you already know how to evaluate the choice between taking the company’s housing or taking the housing reimbursement.
 If you have not considered all the risks and rewards involved with this decision, then please review our article on that topic here.

 Also, this article does not cover issues related to you finding your own travel nurse housing.
 Please review our Ultimate Guide to Finding Your Own Travel Nurse Housing to become an expert on that topic.

 In this article, we’ll answer whether or not travel nurse company housing is taxable.
+Next, we’ll review some of the different approaches that travel nursing companies take with their housing.
 Then, we’ll discuss why it might be best for you to work with certain types of companies if you prefer a furnished apartment.

 Next, we’ll discuss factors you should consider if you want the agency to provide housing that is less expensive than the lodging reimbursement the agency offers.
 Finally, we’ll cover everything you need to know about the most common housing options that companies offer.